Butiama Lodge faces north-west towards the Tanzanian mainland.

 Security measures: The lodge has three guards on duty during the night and two during the day.

-Fire safety: There are fire extinguishers in the main areas.
+Fire safety: There are fire extinguishers in the main areas and in each bungalow.

 Disabled access: Not Possible

 Accepted payment on location: Butiama are currently trying to get a card machine – but at present they are asking that payment for any extras is made in cash.
 US dollars, euros, Tanzanian shillings and British pounds are all normally accepted using the exchange rate of the day.